WesternPine/WesternPine/README.md

 ## About Me 📜

- - ⭐ Note ⭐<br />Not all my work is displayed, as some is private code, and others are under a NDA.
+ - ⭐ Note ⭐<br />Not all work is shown.
+Some is private code, and others are under a NDA.
 Private code may be shown upon request.

  - ⌨ I started coding in 2012!
 Wow I'm old...
  - 🎮 I learned to code by making what I needed for my games.